smarkesini/xpack/README.md

 ## Description:

 XPACK is a high-performance library of basic operators for X-ray data processing.
 Xtomo  provides a distributed heterogeneous (GPUs or CPUs) iterative (or direct) solvers[^1] for tomography based on non-uniform FFT.

+If you make use of the library for your publication, pleace cite [^1].

 Solvers are: iradon (non-iterative, also known as gridrec), SIRT (preconditioned by e.g. Ram-Lak-Hamming and with BB-step [^2]), CGLS (using CG-squared [^3]), TV (split Bregman[^4]), tvrings[^5] to remove rings within the iteration, tomopy-gridrec [^5a],[^5b], tomopy-astra [^6a],[^6b]...

-**Known Issues** Don't use an odd number of pixels in the last dimension (orthogonal to the rotation axis).
+**Known Issues** Don't use an odd number of pixels in first dimension (orthogonal to the rotation axis).
 There is a bug whereby odd numbers give the wrong results.
 TV does not use halos, therefore the slice near the border of chunk are a bit corrupted.
 Assuming the regularization parameter is kept small, it is not a major problem.

 **Possible enhancement (contribution welcome)**: half precision arithmetic, GPU streaming.
 Halos for TV regularization, other solvers, positivity constraints in SIRT-BB, TV and CG,   Fan beam geometry, and more.